double16/MidlandCode-C1-Java/03 - Spring Boot/Lesson/06 - Angular.md

 Gradle supports multi-project builds, which means you can separate different parts of your applications by function (backend vs. frontend) and/or technology (Java vs. Angular).
 This makes managing the application easier.

-1. Create a folder named `frontend` in your existing Gradle project.
+1. In a terminal, cd to the root of your existing Gradle project.
-2. In a terminal, cd to `frontend`
-3. Run `ng init --name storefront` to generate a new Angular project OR copy an existing project that was made with `ng init`.
-If you did it correctly there should be a file named `frontend/node_modules/angular-cli/bin/ng`.
+2. Run `ng new --name frontend` to generate a new Angular project OR copy an existing project that was made with `ng new`.
+If you did it correctly there should be a file named `frontend/node_modules/@angular/cli/bin/ng`.
-4. Create a `build.gradle` file in `frontend` and make it look like this:
+3. Create a `build.gradle` file in `frontend` and make it look like this:

 ```groovy
 plugins {